Skip to content

 Inspect the resolved, secret-redacted result before use:

-runeward --config-dir examples print <profile>
+runeward --config-dir examples print <charter>

 Anatomy